Kamahl19/react-starter/README.md

 To run separated development environment, run `yarn storybook` which will start dedicated web server at `http://localhost:9001`.

+To build static storybook, run `yarn storybook:build`.
+This creates a static webpage which you can deploy and showcase your components to others.

 More information about supported features can be found in [Storybook's Github repository](https://github.com/storybooks/storybook)

 ## i18n